 - Step 1 In the Navigation pane, click Equipment. - Step 2 Click the Equipment node. - Step 3 In the Work pane, click the Policies tab. - Step 4 Click the Global Policies subtab. - Step 5 In the Power Policy area, click one of the following radio buttons in the Redundancy field: - Non Redundant-Cisco UCS Manager turns on the minimum number of power supplies (PSUs) needed and balances the load between them.
 If any additional PSUs are installed, Cisco UCS Manager sets them to a "turned-off" state.
 If the power to any PSU is disrupted, the system may experience an interruption in service until Cisco UCS Manager can activate a new PSU and rebalance the load. - In general, a Cisco UCS chassis requires at least two PSUs for non-redundant operation.
-Only smaller configurations (requiring less than 2500W) can be powered by a single PSU. - N+1-The total number of PSUs to satisfy non-redundancy, plus one additional PSU for redundancy, are turned on and equally share the power load for the chassis.
+Only smaller configurations (requiring less than 7500 Watts) can be powered by a single PSU. - N+1-The total number of PSUs to satisfy non-redundancy, plus one additional PSU for redundancy, are turned on and equally share the power load for the chassis.
 If any additional PSUs are installed, Cisco UCS Manager sets them to a "turned-off" state.
+If the power to any PSU is disrupted, Cisco UCS Manager can recover without an interruption in service. - In general, a Cisco UCS chassis requires at least three PSUs for N+1 operation. - N+2-The total number of PSUs to satisfy non-redundancy, plus two additional PSU for redundancy, are turned on and equally share the power load for the chassis.
+If any additional PSUs are installed, Cisco UCS Manager sets them to a "turned-off" state only when the Power Save mode is enabled.
 If the power to any PSU is disrupted, Cisco UCS Manager can recover without an interruption in service.

-In general, a Cisco UCS chassis requires at least three PSUs for N+1 operation.